syncfusion-content/maui-docs/MAUI/ImageEditor/serialization.md

 ## Deserialization

-The Deserialize() method is used to deserialize the edits over an image.
-It allows you to reload the SfImageEditor control with the settings available in the stream.
+The `Deserialize` method is used to deserialize the annotations over an image.
+It allows you to reload the `SfImageEditor` control with the annotations available in the stream.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}